afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 Finally, the claim about variability doesn't strike me as particularly offensive *given how small the quoted differences usually are*.
-I am not up to date with the scientific literature on the subject, but the difference in standard deviation is always no more than 10%.
+I am not up to date with the scientific literature on the subject, but the difference in standard deviation is often about 10% or so.
 That's tiny!
 Whilst such a tiny difference manifests itself somewhat prominently at the tails, in every day situations it is a distraction: individual differences totally dominate gender differences.